Edited by: Jessica Merritt

 Car rental services are available on airport property, with most offices on East 78th Avenue.
 Car rental shuttles run between the terminal (east and west sides, level 5) to the location of the car rental company.
 The following companies operate from DEN:

 Hot Tip: Find out which credit cards include car rental insurance as a benefit and avoid paying for expensive insurance through the rental company.

 Most of Denver International Airport’s hotels are located 4 to 6 miles from the terminal, with most offering a courtesy shuttle service.
-The only exception is the 4-star The Westin Denver International Airport Hotel that is based at the south end of Jeppesen Terminal.
+The only exception is the 4-star Westin Denver International Airport Hotel, which is based at the south end of Jeppesen Terminal.

 Other hotels range from 2- to 5-stars, catering to a range of budgets.
 View a list of popular Denver International Airport hotels below, ordered in distance from the airport.

 |Hotel||Address and Phone Number||Star Rating||Distance From the Airport (Miles)|

 |The Westin Denver International Airport||8300 Pena Blvd., Denver, CO 80249

 |Gaylord Rockies Resort & Convention Center||6700 N. Gaylord Rockies Blvd., Aurora, CO 80019

 |Hyatt House Denver Airport||18741 E. 71st Ave., Denver, CO 80249

 |Days Inn & Suites by Wyndham Denver International Airport||7030 Tower Rd., Denver, CO 80249